-During training in Vascular Surgery Trainees are employed in accredited hospitals where they are required to participate fully in the professional life of a surgeon.
+During the four years of training in Vascular Surgery Trainees are employed in accredited posts in hospitals where they are required to participate fully in the professional life of a surgeon.
 During all of this time they are under the supervision of an accredited supervisor.
 This apprenticeship training creates an environment where the trainees are constantly required to use and hone all of their knowledge, skills and attitudes as they work with patients, colleagues and other professionals.
 It is the Trainee's performance in the clinical environment that requires the integration of all of the curriculum elements.